AlphonsG/EPIC-BBox-Cell-Tracking/README.md

 ## Using Epic <a name="using-epic"></a>

 Epic is a command line application.
-Enter `epic --help` within the `epic_env` environment for details on how to use Epic.
+Enter `epic --help` within the `epic_env` environment after installation for details on how to use Epic.
 Some of Epic's commands require a configuration file to run.
 A base configuration file that can be used and modified is provided [here](misc/configs/config.yaml).

 A wound repair time-lapse image sequence is provided [here](misc/examples/image_sequence_1) as example input data that can be used to test Epic.